 New Babies/New Parents

-At the Congregations of Shaare Shamayim, our greatest joy is to celebrate your smachot (joyous occasions) and welcoming a new baby to your family is one the most joyous of events.
+We want to celebrate with you!
+At Congregations of Shaare Shamayim, our greatest joy is to celebrate your smachot (or joyous occasions) and the welcoming of a new baby to your family is one such occasion.
 We offer several ways to celebrate the birth of a new baby.

 Brit Milah